bitsofcotton/conv_check/README.md

 And, when we're gaining optimal value, in the parameter initialize function, we assume the largest ratio of optimal value and variable upper (lower) bound.
 So if we gained seems to be not optimal, please configure the parameters.

-# Specfcaion
-LP::maxmize andLP::mnmize function is unstable because we don't use proper initial value.
-So it is considerable that once inner point, then, expand method seems to be stable but it is not needed by purpose of this program, so it is not implemented.

 # Parameters
-We shall configure the parameters in LP<T>::LP() in konbu.hh.
+We shall configure the parameters in Linner<T>::Linner() in konbu.hh.
 * threshold_feas   : QR decomposition errors.
 * threshold_p0     : each loop P matrix errors.
 * threshold_loop   : [-b+1&epsilon;,P][t,x]&leq;b, &epsilon;
 * threshold_inner  : each loop checking inner or not.
-* largest_intercept: box constraints that Ax&leq;b fix, not Ax&geq;b.
+* large            : box constraints that Ax&leq;b fix, not Ax&geq;b.
-* largest_opt      : assuming optimal value max ratio.
-* n_opt_steps      : number of loops to find optimal values.

 # Context
 Japanese Patent Draft : JP2014089683 .